ecitsolutions/Autotask/README.md

 - IMPORTANT: Module structure and load method has changed.
 Pass Credentials to Import-Module using -Variable: Import-Module Autotask -Variable $Credentials, $ApiKey (Connect-AutotaskWebAPI is still there as a wrapper for backwards compatibility).
 - FEATURE: New cache model.
 The module caches entity info to disk, not functions.
 - FEATURE: SPEED!
 Module load time has improved a LOT!
 Not all entities change all the time.
 Entities that does not have any picklist parameters are pre-built and included in the module to speed up module load time.
+- NOTE!
+On first load a complete cache of any entity containing picklists have to be downloaded from your tenant and saved to disk.
 - FEATURE: You can use -IsNull and wildcards with UserDefinedFields (Finally!)
 - FEATURE: Is is now a single module.
 You pass your credentials directly to Import-Module to load everything in one go.
 Old behavior with Connect-AutotaskWebAPI is supported for backwards compatibility using aliases.
 - FEATURE: The module now uses built-in prefix support in Import-Module.
 Import the module multiple times using different credentials and prefixes for complex, cross-tenant work (requires using -Force with Import-Module).
 - FEATURE: Get entities that are referring TO any entity.
 Get AccountLocation by querying for the right Account(s).
 - FEATURE: PickList labels are added to any entity by default.
+- FEATURE: Reload the module with a different prefix and different credentials to code against two different tenants simultanously.
 - Changed version number scheme to follow API version number.
 - Minor bugfixes.